azanli/conflict-bot/README.md

 A GitHub repository where you intend to use Conflict-Bot.
 Necessary permissions to add a GitHub Action to the repository.
-Node.js (version 14 or higher is recommended).
+A fine-grained GitHub access token with the following permissions:

+- Actions (read-only)
+- Commit statuses (read-only)
+- Contents (read-only)
+- Metadata (read-only)
+- Pull Requests (read and write)

 #### Setting Up

-Create a Personal Access Token: Generate a personal access token with the necessary permissions (Actions (read-only), Commit statuses (read-only), Contents (read-only), Metadata (read-only), Pull Requests (read and write)) to enable Conflict-Bot to interact with your repository.
+Create a Personal Access Token: Generate a personal access token with the necessary permissions to enable Conflict-Bot to interact with your repository.

 Add the Action to Your Repository: Create a new workflow file (.yml) in the .github/workflows directory of your repository and add the configuration for Conflict-Bot.